Freiling87/CCU/CCU/Scratchpad.md

 ####				C	Verify what it looks like (Bummer)
 ##			P	Bugs
 Except crickets, crickets are fine.
+###				C	E_PayCopDebt
+On Fence character
+###				C	Duplicated interactions
+Particularly vendors
+###			C	Multiple Aligned Extortable in Chunk
+Had to shake down separately
+###				C	Homebase Hostility
+Verify that this is fixed
+###				C	Factions broken?
+AnAverageFallout#8828 - is it just the quirks of only testing in level editor because im using the faction 1 alligned yet when I spawn a group of them they don't attack after I hit their fellow people
+Jack of Extra Trades, Friend of the Common Folk, Sucker, Specist, Skinny Nerdlinger, Crepe Crusher, Blahd Basher, Army of Five, Grab Money, Hire Muscle, Common Folk, Faction 1 Aligned
 ###				C	Speakers are upgradeable
 Upgrading a language at an augmentation booth gets you E_polyglot.
 This is a non-issue but if it's meant to be permanently dummied out (instead of just coming in a later update) then someone will eventually get unreasonably upset over spending $75 fake dollars on nothing.
 ###				C	$0 in container